hemil2502/Retail-Sales-Analysis-Python-Case-Study/README.md

-# 🧵 Python Case Study – Retail Business Analysis (CFI BIDA™)
+# 🧵 Python Case Study – Retail Business Analysis

 ## 📦 Business Context
 Behind the Scenes Clothing is a retail chain needing performance analysis across stores and product lines.
 The objective: clean and transform raw data to extract insights for better business decisions.